adaliszk/cloud-helper-images/README.md

 - Alerting

 ### Contribution
-If you found images useful,  I would appreciate  if you leave a star on Docker-HUB and on GitHub!
-Pull-Requests are welcomed,  but at this stage  I'm actively  updating  the code, you may end up out of sync very quickly!
+If you found the images useful,  I would appreciate if you leave a star on Docker-HUB and on GitHub!
+Pull-Requests are welcomed, but at this stage I'm actively updating  the code;
+you may end up out of sync very quickly!